frconor-ebook/meditations/_posts/2025-05-26-the-ascension.md

 Some of the apostles still doubted.
 Our Lord answered their doubts immediately: "All power in heaven and on earth has been given to me.
 Now go from here and make disciples of all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Spirit" (Matt.
 28:18-19).

 Our Lord proclaims the Blessed Trinity and empowers the disciples to bestow the life of the Trinity on the baptized---the greatest way to live.
-"Teach them to carry out everything I have commanded you, and know that I am with you until the end of time."
+"Teach them to carry out everything I have commanded you, and know that I am with you until the end of time" (Matt.
+28:20).

 The learners are now sent, and how could these eleven transform the world?